Notable People

 He taught millions of readers, students, and viewers to ask who benefits from a given set of economic rules and who gets to write those rules in the first place.
 He moved easily between government service, the classroom, documentary film, short-form media, and book publishing without diluting the argument at the center of his work.
 He did not make economics simpler by making it dumber.
 He made it politically legible.

-That is a real contribution.
+That is a serious contribution.

 Public life is full of experts who can describe a problem after the damage is done.
 Reich's better achievement has been to persuade people that the damage is built into institutions, incentives, and concentrations of power long before any single crisis arrives.